Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 - **B-Tree**: A B-Tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
 Unlike binary trees, B-Trees are multi-way trees (having more than two children) and are optimized for systems that read and write large blocks of data, like databases and filesystems.
 They are designed to efficiently minimize disk I/O operations, and their branching factor (the number of child nodes) can be adjusted to optimize the balance between the tree's height and the number of nodes accessed per operation.

+- **B+ Tree**: A variant of the B-Tree, the B+ Tree, is commonly used in databases and file systems.
+It maintains data in the leaf nodes, while the internal nodes store only keys for navigation.
+This design allows for efficient range queries and sequential access, making B+ Trees well-suited for systems that require high-performance data retrieval.
+See https://blog.csdn.net/Weixiaohuai/article/details/109493541

 Both Red-Black Trees and B-Trees are advanced tree structures designed to optimize performance for different scenarios, with Red-Black Trees often used in memory and B-Trees in disk-based storage systems.

 ## Identify whether a string is prefix of a word in dictionary